-- technology import and export license requirements; - costs of localizing our products for foreign countries, and the lack of acceptance of localized products in foreign countries; - trade restrictions; - imposition of or increases in tariffs or other payments on our revenues in these markets; - greater difficulty in protecting intellectual property; - difficulties in managing our overseas subsidiaries and our international operations; - · declines in general economic conditions; - political instability and civil unrest which could discourage investment and complicate our dealings with governments; - difficulties in complying with a variety of foreign laws and legal standards and changes in regulatory requirements;

-- expropriation and confiscation of assets and facilities; - difficulties in collecting receivables from foreign entities or delayed revenue recognition; - · recruiting and retaining talented and capable employees; - differing labor standards; - increased tax rates; - potentially adverse tax consequences, including taxation of a portion of our revenues at higher rates than the tax rate that applies to us in Israel; - fluctuations in currency exchange rates and the impact of such fluctuations on our results of operations and financial position; and - the introduction of exchange controls and other restrictions by foreign governments.
+- technology import and export license requirements; - costs of localizing our products for foreign countries, and the lack of acceptance of localized products in foreign countries; - trade restrictions; - imposition of or increases in tariffs or other payments on our revenues in these markets; - greater difficulty in protecting intellectual property; - · difficulties in managing our overseas subsidiaries and our international operations; - declines in general economic conditions; - political instability and civil unrest which could discourage investment and complicate our dealings with governments; - · difficulties in complying with a variety of foreign laws and legal standards and changes in regulatory requirements; - expropriation and confiscation of assets and facilities; - difficulties in collecting receivables from foreign entities or delayed revenue recognition; - recruiting and retaining talented and capable employees; - differing labor standards; - increased tax rates; - potentially adverse tax consequences, including taxation of a portion of our revenues at higher rates than the tax rate that applies to us in Israel; - fluctuations in currency exchange rates and the impact of such fluctuations on our results of operations and financial position; and - the introduction of exchange controls and other restrictions by foreign governments.

 These difficulties could cause our revenues to decline, increase our costs or both.
-This is also specifically tied to currency exchange rates which has an impact on our financial statements based on currency rate fluctuations.
+This is also specifically tied to currency exchange rates which have an impact on our financial statements based on currency rate fluctuations.

-Compliance with new and changing corporate governance and public disclosure requirements adds uncertainty to our compliance policies and increases our costs of compliance
+Compliance with new and changing corporate governance and public disclosure requirements adds uncertainty to our compliance policies and increases our costs of compliance.

 Changing laws, regulations and standards relating to accounting, corporate governance and public disclosure, including the Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank"), new SEC regulations, new amendments to the Israeli Companies Law and NASDAQ Global Select Market rules are creating increased compliance costs and uncertainty for companies like ours.
 These new or changed laws, regulations and standards may lack specificity and are subject to varying interpretations.
-For example, certain provisions of Dodd-Frank are currently in the process of being implemented through regulatory action, and recently implemented provisions of Dodd-Frank remain subject to evolving application and interpretation by regulatory authorities.
 The implementation of these laws and their application in practice may evolve over time as new guidance is provided by regulatory and governing bodies.
 This could result in continuing uncertainty regarding compliance matters and higher costs of compliance as a result of ongoing revisions to such governance standards.